guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 - `limit`: Specifies the maximum number of items to return in the response.
 This parameter controls the page size or the number of items retrieved in each request.
 - `starting_after`: Specifies the keyset indicating the starting point for fetching the next page of results.
 This keyset represents the identifier or value of the last item from the previous page.
 - `ending_before`: Some APIs may use an `ending_before` parameter instead of a `starting_after` parameter.
 This parameter specifies the keyset indicating the ending point for fetching the previous page of results.

+An example of an API request to get a keyset-based paginated response:

+`GET /api/users?limit=10&starting_after=user123`

+In this example:

+- `limit=10` specifies to retrieve up to 10 users per page.
+- `starting_after=user123` specifies to start fetching users after the user with the keyset `user123`.

+As the result, the API would return a page of users starting after the user with the keyset `user123`.

 | Advantages                                       | Disadvantages                                          |
 |--------------------------------------------------|--------------------------------------------------------|